-In the novel, Margaret stabs Carrie, then Carrie kills Margaret by stopping her heart.
+In the novel, and in the musical, Margaret stabs Carrie, then Carrie kills Margaret by stopping her heart.
 Carrie eventually dies from shock, blood loss, and overuse of her power in finishing off her final tormentors, Billy and Chris.

 In the '76 film, Margaret stabs Carrie, Carrie uses Margaret's knives to crucify her, and then Carrie is done in when her My God, What Have I Done? reaction leads her to burn down her house with her inside.